RashidHasan/Managing-Organizational-Security/README.md

 ### Reporting and Recommendations

 Upon completion of the vulnerability assessment, a comprehensive report will be prepared.
 This report will detail the findings, including identified vulnerabilities, their severity assessments, and clear recommendations for the development team.
 The report will be crafted in clear and concise language to facilitate understanding by the development team and other stakeholders.

+# Ownership Notice

+This project, including all associated code, content, and assets, belongs to Rasheed Hassan.
+All rights reserved for this project.
+Unauthorized use, distribution, or reproduction of any part of this project is strictly prohibited, and projects are provided solely for the purpose of providing interest and compiling my experiences.

+By accessing or using this project, you agree to respect the proprietary rights of "Rashid Hassan".
+Any use outside the scope of the license or permission granted is subject to legal action.

+For inquiries or requests for cooperation, please contact me through my email on the home page.

+Thank you for your understanding and cooperation.

+Rashid Hassan